Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: Numerical Experiments

 \subsection{Synthetic Example with Process Model Activities Leading to a Minimal HMM}

-First we will demonstrate a small process model with no parallelism where the hidden states are chosen to match the activities depicted by SMEs.
-We demonstrate that the reference HMM and the minimal states HMM obtained by tensor decomposition produce the same results.
-Let's consider a process with three activities.
-For the numerical simulations (the Simian runs) we assume that when the whole process finishes, it loops back to its first activity (periodical conditions).
-This simple process is depicted in Figure \ref{fig:serial_pm}. \\
+First we analyzed a small process model, depicted in Figure \ref{fig:serial_pm}, with no parallelism.
+We demonstrate that the reference HMM and the minimal HMM obtained by tensor decomposition produce the same results. \\

-Suppose that according to the SMEs, for the activities of this process, we have exponentially distributed durations with means: $\beta_1=86$, $\beta_2=91$, and $\beta_3=163$.
-All these durations are in hours.
-The corresponding duration rate matrix is
+The reference HMM can be constructed with mean durations for each activity corresponding to $\beta_1=86$, $\beta_2=91$, and $\beta_3=163$ hours.
+The resulting duration rate matrix is

-If we observe emissions (e.g., resources in the field, or other observable objects) interrelated with the activities of this process every 20 hours, we can use the method in Section 4.2 to derive the transition probability matrices.
-Additionally, we assume there are four possible observation types $A$, $B$, $C$, and $D$ with a known emission probabilities resulting in the following transition and emission matrices
+With a sampling interval of 20 hours equation~\ref{eqn:ref_hmm} provides the transition probability matrices.
+Additionally, we assume there are four possible observation types with known emission probabilities resulting in the following reference transition and emission matrices

-To evaluate the tensor factorization method we simulated the process model using Simian to evaluate the active processes at 20 hour intervals and apply the emission probabilities to the active processes for 1,000,000 runs.
-From the sequence of observed values the joint probability tensor and matrices were empirically evaluated and decomposed.

-Figure~\ref{fig:serial2020_k} shows the silhouette scores and objective function values for each candidate dimension.
+Figure~\ref{fig:serial2020_k} shows the silhouette scores and objective function values for each candidate latent dimension.
 We see that our stability criteria clearly identifies $3$ hidden states for the HMM with a silhouette score close to 1.0 and objective value close to 0.0.
-The tensor emission and transition matrices are
+The tensor factorization emission and transition matrices for $k=3$ are

-The distance score in Figure~\ref{fig:serial2020_evaluation} at each latent dimension indicates if their is an advantage of that latent dimension over the previous latent dimension.
+The distance score in Figure~\ref{fig:serial2020_evaluation} at each latent dimension indicates if there is an advantage of that latent dimension over the previous latent dimension.
 We see a large positive value at three, indicating it is advantageous over a latent dimension of two, and a value close to 0.0 at a latent dimension of four, indicating that a latent dimension of four is not significantly better than three.
 This aligns with the silhouette selection criteria.
 The normalized mutual information is relatively high at three, but peaks at a latent dimension of five.
 The correct selection of a latent dimension based on the silhouette and relative error demonstrates our ability to construct minimal HMMs from a theoretical process model with no parallelism.